 How does CBD work?

 While more than 100 cannabinoids have been identified in the cannabis species, CBD and tetrahydrocannabinol (THC) are the two most common cannabinoids that derive from cannabis.
 Our bodies produce cannabinoids too.
-These are used by the Endocannabinoid system (ESC), which helps to regulate the immune system, mood, sleep, appetite, pain, inflammation and cognitive function.
-Basically it helps to promote our body’s homeostasis.
-CBD is thought to help optimize homeostasis and help the ESC work more efficiently.
-CBD has even gained recognition as a possible method to reduce seizures in people with certain types of epilepsy.
+These are used by the Endocannabinoid system (ESC) to promote our body’s homeostasis.

 This brings us to another question, people typically ask: Will CBD get me high?

 A key characteristic of hemp is that it contains less than 0.3% tetrahydrocannabinol (THC), the compound that is in marijuana and has psychoactive effects or is known for making you feel “high”.
 Marijuana typically contains anywhere from 3% to 30% THC or higher.
 However, hemp-derived CBD products like ours do not contain more than 0.3% THC.
 So the answer is “No” they will not make you feel high.

 We recommend that CBD be ingested either as a tincture or capsule or used as a topical, which is rubbed onto the skin.
 For tinctures or capsules, we think it’s important that CBD be paired with a clean carrier oil, which makes it easier for the body to absorb and use.
 We use the gold standard in carrier oils, USDA certified organic MCT coconut oil.
 We also use USDA certified organic hemp and MCT oil in our topicals, which help to ensure the essential oils don’t irritate your skin.